icapri/ts-attributes/README.md

 ## Property Decorators

-- `creditCardNumber(accepts: CreditCardType | CreditCardType[])` Checks whether the value of the property is a valid credit card number.
+- `creditCardNumber(accepts: CreditCardType | CreditCardType[] | 'all' = 'all')` Checks whether the value of the property is a valid credit card number.
 This method also refines the value of the property in case the credit card number is a string like `5105-1051-0510-5100`.
 In this case the '-' characters are removed from the string for convenience.

 _Example:_
 ```typescript